 Template #3 After registration thank you page

-The fact is your webinar communications shouldn’t stop once someone registers.
+The fact is that your webinar communications shouldn’t stop once someone registers.
 You should do your best to keep your viewers focused, interested and eagerly waiting for the event to attend it.
 One of the best ways to do it is to send the after registration thank you page.

 The aim of this page is to enhance the interest of your viewers, make them more and more engrossed in the topic and eager to participate.
-You send this page to the attendees who have already registered for the event.
+Please send this page to the attendees who have already registered for the event.

 What to include on the after registration page?

 At the minimum, you just publish a message saying: “Thank you for registering to my webinar”.
-This message will show appreciation for registering, but it also should give instructions how to join the webinar.
+This message will show appreciation for registering, but it should also give instructions on how to join the webinar.
 That is why it is good to include into it the date of the event, its topic or title.

 Here are some examples: